Subscribe to receive email notification of site updates.

 If you would like to serve on the rule advisory committee, please reply to Jenny Cokeley at Jenny.E.Cokeley@dhsoha.state.or.us and express your interest by Monday, July 27, 2020.
 Jenny will finalize the participant list on July 31, 2020 and send meeting details and draft rules.

-The Oregon Home Care Commission review and approves all training curriculum for required homecare and personal support worker trainings to ensure they meet training standards.
-The review process and checklist are avaiable on the SB 1534 Updates page.
-If you have questions or comments, please contact Jenny Cokeley, Special Projects Coordinator with the Oregon Home Care Commission, by calling 503-378-8190 or sending an email to email@example.com.
+The Oregon Home Care Commission reviews and approves all training curriculum for required homecare and personal support worker trainings to ensure they meet training standards.
+The review process and checklist are available on the SB 1534 Updates page.
+If you have questions or comments, please contact Jenny Cokeley, Special Projects Coordinator with the Oregon Home Care Commission, by calling 503-378-8190 or sending an email to firstname.lastname@example.org.